-Thus, from the above discussion, it is clear that a thorough removal of porous bacterial retentive subgingival calculus is a key phase in the periodontal therapy.
-Partial inhibition of plaque mineralization can be accomplished by chemical agents, but there has been no demonstration in humans of a reduction of gingivitis 85.
+Thus, from the above discussion, it is clear that a thorough removal of porous bacterial retentive subgingival calculus is a key phase in periodontal therapy.
+Partial inhibition of plaque mineralization can be accomplished by chemical agents, but there has been no demonstration of a reduction of gingivitis in humans 85.

 Anti-calculus agents used in commercial dentifrices